 🔪 How-to Make

-This vegan korma dish looks beautiful and appetizing garnished with cilantro, and is delicious served alongside rice or quinoa.
+This vegan korma dish looks beautiful and appetizing garnished with cilantro, and is delicious served alongside basmati rice or quinoa.
 Naan bread is a perfectly paired accompaniment as well.
-Vegetable korma can be a main course all on it’s own, or served in smaller portions with other Indian-inspired dishes.
+If you are not vegan, you can throw paneer cheese into the mix which is delicious, too.
+Vegetable korma can be the main course all on its own, or served in smaller portions with other Indian-inspired dishes.

 ♨️ How-to Store and Reheat